giulio93/arduino-app-cli/internal/orchestrator/assets/static/0.1.16/docs/arduino/dbstorage_sqlstore/README.md

 # Database Storage - SQLStore

+This brick helps you manage SQLite databases easily by providing a simple interface for creating tables, inserting data, and handling database connections.

+## Features

+- Simple API for SQLite database operations
+- Create tables with custom schemas
+- Insert, update, and delete records
+- Query data with flexible filters
+- Automatic connection management
+- Error handling for common database issues

 ## Code example and usage

 Instantiate a new class to open (or create a new database)